YourOnly-One/site.way/content/pages/statement-of-faith.en-ph.markdown

 <figure class="quote_box qbs_verse01 qbc_blue-midnight">
   <blockquote class="qbm_doublequotationmark">
-    <p><sup>4</sup>Being assembled together with them, He commanded them, "Do not depart from Yerushalayim, but wait for the promise of the Father, which you heard from Me. <sup>5</sup>For Yahuhanan indeed immersed in water, but you will be immersed in the Set-apart Ruah not many days from now."</p>
+    <p><sup>4</sup>Being assembled together with them, He commanded them, “Do not depart from Yerushalayim, but wait for the promise of the Father, which you heard from Me. <sup>5</sup>For Yahuhanan indeed immersed in water, but you will be immersed in the Set-apart Ruah not many days from now.”</p>
   </blockquote>

   <figcaption class="attribution_name txt_right">